adrielklein/rick-and-morty-characters/README.md

 ## Usage

-Start the development server by running the following command:
+Install dependencies via `yarn` or `npm install` and then start the development server by running the following command:

 ```bash
 npx expo start